pybrain-workshop/pybrain-workshop.github.io/index.md

-# Python for brain imaging (PyBrain)
-This workshop series is for practicing neuroimagers who want to learn more about how to work with data in Python.
+The python for brain imaging (PyBrain) workshop series is for practicing neuroimagers who want to learn more about how to work with data in Python.
 We assume no previous Python background, and provide a comprehensive hands-on introduction to state of the art libraries for experiment building, statistical modelling, machine learning, and multimodal neuroimaging analysis.

 The workshops are hosted by the [MRC Cognition and Brain Sciences Unit](https://www.mrc-cbu.cam.ac.uk/) at the University of Cambridge, and will run